 Riyadh, Saudi Arabia

 As several universities in Saudi Arabia make the transition to the blended learning model with increasing emphasis on e-learning, the main challenge for SEU, as for others, remains a cultural one.
-As Alsalamah puts it, “We have to explain the tools that we are using to all Saudi citizens and residents to make them realize that this is a global thing and we are not the only ones using it.”
+As Alsalamah puts it, “We have to explain to all Saudi citizens and residents about the tools we are using to make them realize that this is a global phenomenon and we are not the only ones using them.”

-Efforts to promote the use of e-learning tools in SEU were put into action as some instructors were having problems adapting to the learning methods and tools.
-For example, in some cases, instructors were leaving little or no activities on Blackboard, so the first step was to look at why they were not using the system and if they were having any difficulties.
-The next step was to provide assistance or training when necessary, and results were quickly noticed with instructors that started using the tools with great success.
-Training was carried out in two forms: face-to-face sessions and through online courses inside Blackboard Learn.
-The materials were built to describe the available tools and best practices for using those tools.
-Instructors were taught how to use the wikis, blogs, and journals in an e-learning environment for their courses.
+Efforts to promote the use of e-learning tools at SEU were put into action, as some instructors were having difficulties adapting to the new learning methods and tools.
+For example, some, instructors were leaving little to no activities on Blackboard, so the first step was to look at why they were not using the system and whether they were having difficulties.
+The next step was to provide assistance or training when needed, and the results from this initiative were quickly noticed as instructors started using the tools with great success.
+Training was carried out in two ways: through face-to-face sessions, and through online courses in Blackboard Learn.
+The materials were created to describe the tools available, along with best practices to use them effectively.
+Instructors were also taught how to use wikis, blogs and journals in an e-learning environment to support their courses.

 As to why SEU chose Blackboard Analytics, Alsalamah commented, “We have most of our efforts focused on e-learning, so we went with Blackboard Analytics because it was already integrated with our LMS, which is Blackboard Learn.
-Also, it has a lot of features to build new Analytics Reports, which are better when clear requirements have been set by the deans and the SEU director.”
-The implementation process began more than a year ago, and SEU has enjoyed the benefits of the insight provided by those Analytics Reports ever since.
+Also, it has a lot of features to build new Analytics Reports, which are better when clear requirements have been set by the deans and SEU’s director.”
+The implementation process began more than a year ago, and SEU has taken advantage of the insights provided through the Analytics Reports ever since.

-The accuracy of the requirements, along with the KPIs, make for better reports, which let Alsalamah and the SEU directors know if they are doing their job right or if they are moving away from the trend that was set.
-Currently, some of the reports that have been built have shed light over good results, others, as expected, have brought the urgency of corrective measures.
-In any case, Blackboard Analytics is helping SEU improve across the board.
+The accuracy of the requirements, along with the KPIs, make for better reports, which inform Alsalamah and SEU’s directors whether they are moving in the right direction.
+Currently, some of the reports that have been built have provided good results, while others, as expected, have shed some light on the urgency of corrective measures.
+In both cases, Blackboard Analytics is effectively helping the institution to make improvements across the board.

-One key element to Blackboard Analytics’ success in SEU has been the Intervention Framework (IF).
-It is used to identify the rules for Blackboard Learn use, as well as providing support for instructors and students.
-They can describe their difficulties and receive training to solve doubts.
-All college chairman have their own IF, which allows them to review results and make sure the efforts are focused on achieving the KPIs, as well as to follow the usage of tools by instructors and students, and act according to the information provided.
-Every day, the moment the SEU Director gets into his office, he can see the instructors’ and students’ activities and can plan the next steps.
-At the end of the month, he can extract the reports from the system and send them to all the deans, who are also happy to evaluate the different activities and solve problems.
+One key element of the success of Blackboard Analytics at SEU has been the Intervention Framework (IF).
+This framework is used to identify the rules for Blackboard Learn usage, as well as to provide effective instructor and student support.
+Faculty and students can describe their difficulties through IF and receive training to solve their doubts.
+All college chairmen have their own IF, which allows them to review results and make sure efforts are focused on achieving KPIs, as well as to track tool adoption by faculty and students and act according to the information provided.
+SEU’s director can review all instructor and student activities on a daily basis and plan the next steps.
+At the end of the month, he can extract the reports from the system and send them to all the deans, who are also happy to evaluate the different activities and solve issues.

-This kind of framework improves interactivity between those involved in the learning process as well because it allows the content to be reviewed and updated regularly.
-Instructors are content with the tools and are asking for more reports to be made so that they can improve in their activities.
-Alsalamah highlighted that the impact of IF and Blackboard Analytics as a whole is making at the University.
-That impact can be divided into four main points:
+This kind of framework improves interactivity between those involved in the learning process as well, as it allows the content to be reviewed and updated regularly.
+Instructors are happy with the tools and are constantly asking for more reports to be created so that they can improve in their activities.

 *Saleh Alsalamah – Blackboard Administrator at Saudi Electronic University